 I have participated in the podcast series Edinburgh: Space Data Capital, you can listen to my episode "Marine from Space" here.
 I was part of the UK Parliament POSTnote in Remote Sensing and Machine Learning.

-I am the PDRA (Postdoctoral Research Associates) Champion for the School of Engineering since August 2020, and I chair the School Staff Development Committee.
+I was the PDRA (Postdoctoral Research Associates) Champion for the School of Engineering from August 2020 to September 2022.